The purpose of this Information Note

 - Excluded services (which will attract additional costs)

 We also have 2 paralegals who will assist in the immigration work where appropriate.
 Our paralegals are not legally qualified but they have between 4 and 20 years’ experience in the legal profession.

 Our paralegals always work under the direct supervision of a solicitor.

 We are required by the Solicitors Regulation Authority to publish certain pricing information on some of the immigration services we offer to individuals which is set out below.

 We have provided below a typical range of our legal costs, exclusive of VAT for full support for a straightforward matter.
-These costs are based on Vincent’s hourly rate (£220 per hour, excluding VAT).
+These costs are based on Anna’s hourly rate (£220 per hour, excluding VAT).
 We are legally required to charge VAT (currently 20%) on all our legal costs.
 However, if you live outside the UK, then we are not required to charge you VAT on our legal costs.
 If you ask us to instruct third-party work on your behalf, we are required to charge you VAT on these costs.